What If You Bought Bitcoin in the February 2026 Dip?

 How It Compares to Stocks Over the Same Window

 The S&P 500 was not sitting still during this stretch.
-From its February 2026 close, SPY returned about +7.5% through the latest monthly close, turning $10,000 into roughly $10,752.
-So Bitcoin outperformed the index over these three months (+19.2% vs +7.5%), but it did so with far more volatility, and it had to climb out of a deeper hole to get there.
+From its February 2026 close, SPY returned about +9.2% through the latest monthly close, turning $10,000 into roughly $10,916.
+So the index actually outpaced Bitcoin over this stretch (+9.2% vs -12.9%), and it did so with far less drama.
+The dip buyer is underwater while the boring index quietly did its job.

 The Bottom Line

-Buying the February 2026 Bitcoin dip would have returned about +19.2% in three months, turning $10,000 into roughly $11,924.
-That beats the S&P 500 over the same window, but it required buying into genuine fear while peak buyers from December are still down.
-The dip was real, the recovery was real, and so was the risk.
-Past performance does not predict the next three months.
+Buying the February 2026 Bitcoin dip would have returned -12.9% over about 5 months, turning $10,000 into roughly $8,708.
+That trailed the S&P 500 over the same window, and it required buying into genuine fear while peak buyers from December are still down about -33.3%.
+The dip was real, the bounce was real, and so was the risk.
+Past performance does not predict the next few months.

 For the longer view, see what buying Bitcoin at $10,000 would be worth, and how Bitcoin stacks up against the S&P 500 over the long run.
 You can also run any entry date in the calculator.